Tour Guide Training Programs

 International Guide Academy

-One of the most renowned tour guide training institutions, offering courses in America, Mexico, Canada, and China, as well as on board cruise ships since 1973, is the International Guide Academy, also known as the International Tour Management Academy.
-Based in Denver, Colorado, they offer a 2 week and a 4 week international tour management and tour guide course.
-The IGA/ITMA is fully endorsed by the International Association of Tour Managers (IATM) and the American Association of Tour Professionals.
+One of the most renowned tour guide and tour director training institutions, offering courses worldwide, as well as on board cruise ships, since 1973, is the International Guide Academy.
+Headquartered in Denver, Colorado, they offer a 10-day International Tour Director program and a 6-day Tour Guide program.
+IGA is endorsed by the International Association of Tour Managers (IATM) and the American Association of Tour Professionals.
+Free job placement assistance is offered to all that complete one of the programs.
+IGA is licensed and bonded.

 Denver, CO 80237-0190